MerlinElMago/ssftps/README.md

 bring this program to anybody whithout the need for a command line nor python knowledge.
 It is written on top of the GTK3 Toolkit running consequently on any major distro.

-### Requisites:
+### Pre-Requisites:
+Python3.
+OK, that was an ovious one... pyftpdlib.
 On any ubuntu-ish distro, you may install the library with the following command line:
 ```
 sudo apt install python3-pyftpdlib
 ```